andyrj/ulit/README.md

-  // readonly/private typescript classes enforced at runtime in javascript via es6 proxy... part.path; // readonly Array<string | number>, the path from containing templates root to this part part.isAttached; // readonly boolean, denotes whether this part has been placed into the parent template fragment/parent dom part.firstNode(); // Node that begins this part part.lastNode(); // Node that ends this part... part.remove(); // moves the part out of the dom and into a document fragment.
+  // readonly/private typescript classes enforced at runtime in javascript via es6 proxy... part.path; // readonly Array<string | number>, the path from containing templates root to this part part.target.first(); // Node that begins this part part.target.last(); // Node that ends this part... part.target.remove(); // moves the part out of the dom and into a document fragment.
 });

 // Arrays/iterables are valid PartValue and render templates, this uses repeat() internally